ICDM2023-SubgroupTE/SubgroupTE/README.md

 ## Data preparation
 ### Synthetic datasets
-The downloadable versions of both synthetic datasets used in the paper can be accesse in the "data" folder.
+The downloadable versions of both synthetic and semi-synthetic datasets used in the paper can be accesse in the "data" folder.
 A simulation of the data is included in "train.py".

 ## Training and test